Personal notes used as a general recap before the Associate Cloud Engineer exam

 - G. product = RAM - Local SSD - Memorystore

-GCP storage services
+GCP storage services Link to heading

 Cloud Datastore / firestore